morinted/schedule-generator/README.md

 ## Download

-If you just want to get started right away, then download the program for [Windows, Mac, or Linux](https://github.com/morinted/schedule-generator/raw/master/schedule-generator/executable/Schedule-Generator.jar).
+If you just want to get started right away, then download the program for [Windows, Mac, and Linux](https://github.com/morinted/schedule-generator/raw/master/schedule-generator/executable/uOttawa-Schedule-Generator.jar).
 Note that you need Java to run the .jar file.
 Check out the user's guide below if you get confused while using the program.

 ## Features